Manuscript Handwriting Lessons

 If you have a word processor on your computer, you can make your own handwriting lessons.
-A nice thing about making the lessons yourself, is that the lessons can be tailored to your children.
-The problem with making handwriting lessons on a word processor is the fonts.
-Few free handwriting fonts include the lines.
-I have tried two free fonts that include the lines, one of the fonts is for manuscript and one is for cursive.
+One nice thing about making the lessons yourself, is that the lessons can be tailored to your children.
+One major problem with making handwriting lessons on a word processor is that one needs a lined handwriting font.
+Few free handwriting fonts include lines and the one that I am linking on this page is "okay"- please view the image before proceeding.

 This is a true type font, download and unzip, then install in your fonts folder.
 If you do not know how to install fonts, open a search engine and type, "install fonts" to search for instructions.